The Gruhn Guitars Story

-From 1993 to 2013, Gruhn Guitars became a familiar landmark in our four-story location at 400 Broadway.
-The parking lot behind that shop ran right up to the property line where we started out at Fourth Avenue North and our second location at 410 Broadway where we moved in 1976 was separated by only one building from our 400 Broadway location.
-While Gruhn Guitars, grew tremendously over the years, the store never physically moved more than 100 feet until June 2013 when we relocated to 2120 8th Ave S. Moving away from Lower Broadway after 43 1/2 years operating within a 100 foot radius was not an easy decision, but our new location is less than 10 minutes from downtown, has easy interstate access, is on a major thoroughfare, has ample parking and is in an up-and-coming neighborhood near Music Row and numerous music businesses.
-Our new location is in a larger building which has been totally customized to suit our needs.
-This space provides a far better setting for our customers and a more pleasant and effective work environment.
+After spending over 15 years in our second location at 410 Broadway, Gruhn Guitars moved three doors down and became a familiar landmark from 1993-2013 in our four-story location at 400 Broadway.
+The parking lot behind that shop ran right up to the property line where we started out in 1970.
+While Gruhn Guitars grew tremendously over the years, the store never physically moved more than 100 feet until June 2013 when we relocated to our current home at 2120 8th Ave S. Our new location is a larger building which we customized to suit our needs.
+This space allows us to display our full inventory of 1,100+ guitars, basses, mandolins, banjos, ukuleles, and amplifiers and provides a far better setting for visitors and a more pleasant and effective work environment.

 While we have come a long way since 1970, the basic foundation of our business principles remains unchanged.
 Knowledge, integrity, and service are remarkably low-tech.
 While we now update our website daily and provide color photos of every item in our inventory, the ability to properly identify, describe, and appraise these instruments does not come out of a computer.
 Although we have power equipment in our repair shop, the vast bulk of the work is done by hand using techniques familiar to craftsmen a century ago.
 Many on our staff have been with the company for 5, 10, and even 20+ years.
 Now heading into our 45th year, all of us at Gruhn Guitars continue to gain knowledge and experience with each passing day and look forward to serving you for many years in the future.